More Rock-and-Roll Suggestions for Rocktober (Because I Love Rock!)

 Classic Rock

-Running Down the Dream, Tom Petty, 4:52, 168 bpm/84 rpm
+Running Down a Dream, Tom Petty, 4:52, 168 bpm/84 rpm

-This song is so perfect for a hard-driving longer interval.
+This song is perfect for a hard-driving longer interval.
 I’ve also used it as a fast climb or in a race situation.

 She Sells Sanctuary, The Cult, 4:12, 140 bpm/70 rpm